Updated December 22, 2018: Added Haikyuu Season 4 announcement, video trailer, and key visual. Rewrote some sections based on the latest news.

-Haikyuu Season 4 is highly anticipated by Haikyuu manga fans now that Shoyo Hinata’s story has reached a good stopping point for the anime adaptation by Production I.G.
+Haikyuu Season 4 has officially been confirmed to be in production based upon an announcement at Jump Festa 2019.
+The new anime is highly anticipated by Haikyuu manga fans now that Shoyo Hinata’s story has reached a good stopping point for the anime adaptation by Production I.G.

 Manga readers love to watch Haikyuu creator Haruichi Furudate’s art be put into action.
-Since the fourth Haikyuu movie is already out and US theaters will show it in the fall of 2018, it’s hoped that the fourth season might be confirmed for production by 2019.
-But why hasn’t the announcement been made already?
-No one except Production I.G. knows for certain, but it is possible director Susumu Mitsunaka might be the missing critical factor in beginning the anime production.
+Since the fourth Haikyuu movie is already out and US theaters will show it in the fall of 2018, it’s hoped that the fourth season will air in late 2019.
+But why hasn’t the fourth season been released already?
+No one except Production I.G. knows for certain, but it is possible director Susumu Mitsunaka might have been the missing critical factor in beginning the anime production.